Self-simulable groups: Examples and applications

 \section{Examples and applications}

 In this section we provide several handy versions of the theorems in the last sections which enables us to show that several well known non-amenable groups in the literature are self-simulable.
-We show that self-simulable groups with decidable word problem admit nonempty strongly aperiodic subshifts of finite type and that their sunny-side up subshift is sofic.